Qovery/qovery-client-go/docs/ContainerAdvancedSettings.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDeploymentDelayStartTimeSec

-`func (o *ContainerAdvancedSettings) GetDeploymentDelayStartTimeSec() int32`

-GetDeploymentDelayStartTimeSec returns the DeploymentDelayStartTimeSec field if non-nil, zero value otherwise.

-### GetDeploymentDelayStartTimeSecOk

-`func (o *ContainerAdvancedSettings) GetDeploymentDelayStartTimeSecOk() (*int32, bool)`

-GetDeploymentDelayStartTimeSecOk returns a tuple with the DeploymentDelayStartTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeploymentDelayStartTimeSec

-`func (o *ContainerAdvancedSettings) SetDeploymentDelayStartTimeSec(v int32)`

-SetDeploymentDelayStartTimeSec sets DeploymentDelayStartTimeSec field to given value.

-### HasDeploymentDelayStartTimeSec

-`func (o *ContainerAdvancedSettings) HasDeploymentDelayStartTimeSec() bool`

-HasDeploymentDelayStartTimeSec returns a boolean if a field has been set.

 ### GetDeploymentCustomDomainCheckEnabled

 `func (o *ContainerAdvancedSettings) GetDeploymentCustomDomainCheckEnabled() bool`